Zihuatanejo de Azueta

-Zihuatanejo de Azueta is a municipality located on the Pacific coast in the western part of the Mexican state of Guerrero.
+Zihuatanejo de Azueta is a municipality in the Mexican state of Guerrero.
 It includes the major resort communities of Zihuatanejo and Ixtapa in addition to numerous other towns.
 In 2010 it had a population of 118,211 inhabitants.
-It has an area of 1468 km² (567 sq mi).
+It has an area of 1468 km2 (567 sq mi).
 Its municipal seat is the city of Zihuatanejo.
 Its municipal president for the 2005-08 period was Silvano Blanco Deaquino.

-Overview
+History

 It was created on 23 December 1953 and named in honour of Lt.
 José Azueta, a hero of the 1914 United States occupation of Veracruz.
+It formally changed its name from "municipality of José Azueta" to "municipality of Zihuatanejo de Azueta" on 6 May 2008.